SnapdragonLee/ChatGPT-weBot/Readme.md

 1. How to get all response?
 You can say "continue" in your language.
 2. Have problems?
 Feel free to create an issue.
+3. How to trace problems in multithreaded program?
+Print or using debug with information of thread-stack.
+4. Have any preview images related to functionality?
+Yes, go to -> [Preview](./Preview.md)